-Writing theory, research, and pedagogy; public rhetoric; audience theory; critical ethnography; rhetorical genre studies.
+Writing theory, research, and pedagogy; writing knowledge transfer; public rhetoric; audience theory; critical ethnography; rhetorical genre studies.

-Genre and the Performance of Publics (Utah State University Press, Forthcoming 2016).
+Genre and the Performance of Publics (Utah State University Press, 2016).
 With Anis Bawarshi.

 Ecologies of Writing Programs: Profiles of Writing Programs in Context (Parlor Press and WAC Clearinghouse 2015).
 With Anis Bawarshi, Michelle Ballif, and Christian Weisser.